jochu/swank-clojure/README.md

     $ git clone git://github.com/technomancy/clojure-mode.el

 Open slime/slime.el, slime/contrib/slime-repl.el,
-clojure-mode/clojure-mode.el, and src/emacs/swank-clojure.el and hit
+clojure-mode/clojure-mode.el, and swank-clojure.el and hit
 M-x package-install-from-buffer in each buffer in order.
 You will get compiler warnings, but they should not be fatal.
 Restart Emacs, and you should be able to use M-x slime.